Skip Navigation

 • New York University has also welcomed DefaultVeg with open arms, adopting plant-based defaults in its student government and in the Office of the Provost.
 Both students and administrators recognize the transformative potential of plant-based defaults.
 NYU’s Office of Sustainability also went DefaultVeg, curbing the school’s emissions through plant power, following in the footsteps of Harvard’s Office of Sustainability.

-• Meanwhile on Pacific Time, Western Washington University’s College of the Environment has gone DefaultVeg for the planet
+• Meanwhile on Pacific Time, Western Washington University’s College of the Environment has adopted Plant-Based by Default for their campus

-• University of San Diego, Pitzer College, and Pomona College all opted to focus on coffee, making lattes and cappuccinos with oatmilk by default, thanks to the work of student fellows with New Roots Institute.
-Cornell University also eliminated its dairy default, along with the upcharge on plantmilk, across campus.
+• University of San Diego, Pitzer College, and Pomona College all opted to focus on coffee, making lattes and cappuccinos with Oat Milk by Default, thanks to the work of student fellows with New Roots Institute.
+Cornell University also eliminated its dairy default, along with the upcharge on plant-milk, across campus.

 In addition to progress led by student ambassadors, nearly 400 schools have begun to incorporate plant-based nudges in their dining halls as the result of a collaboration between DefaultVeg and Sodexo, one of the largest university foodservice providers.